cegielkowski/Cegielkowski/README.md

 ## Hello everyone 👋, Welcome!

-### My name is Lucas Cegielkowski Guimarães, I am Backend Engineer!
+### My name is Lucas Cegielkowski Guimarães, I am a Backend Engineer!

 - :round_pushpin: From Agudos-SP.
 - 🎓 Studying Information System.
 - :chart_with_upwards_trend: My Equation: :coffee:  +  :musical_note:  +  :pizza:  =  💻  =  :purple_heart:
-- 🚀 Stack: Golang, Python and PHP.
+- 🚀 Stack: Golang, Python, and PHP.
-- :books: Improving skills in Microservices, ElasticSearch and software architecture.
+- :books: Improving skills in Microservices, ElasticSearch, and software architecture.

 >
   "If you can dream it, you can do it."